How can I trust that the results are from real people? Is there any way to guarantee the integrity of the results?

 I made a mistake.
 Can I stop my poll?

-We cannot pause or stop and restart a poll once it has begun to receive responses because if a poll question or its options were to be edited mid-way, the results would be unreliable.
+We cannot pause and restart a poll once it has launched because if a poll question or its options were to be edited mid-way, the results would be unreliable.
+If you found a major mistake or forgot to add an image, URL or context, please stop your poll right away (it will be a red stop button in the upper righthand side of your screen).
+Once done, the credit for any missing responses will automatically be applied to your account and then you can duplicate it and make the necessary edits before relaunching using the credit on your account.
 Please take advantage of the Preview function before publishing your poll.
 We do not issue refunds for typos and other user errors.

 My poll ended in a tie.
 What now?